-The largest risk to the non-real-time controls system design is the lack of specificity regarding the many devices to be controlled, both motion control devices and otherwise.
-In most cases we understand the type and number of devices to be controlled, but we do not know enough information to document the software and hardware interfaces required to control these devices.
-We also do not know how many controls device drivers (e.g., EPICS drivers) need to be written.
+The largest risk to the non-real-time controls system design is still the lack of specificity regarding the many devices to be controlled, both motion control devices and otherwise.
+In most cases we understand the type and number of devices to be controlled, but we still have not decided on and specific hardware device controllers or platforms.
 As a result, all the work estimates must have a high level of risk assigned until more information is available and the design can be specified.
+However, since the System Design phase, we have tried to simplify the design by consolidating and specifying the minimum number of controller types for the AO controls and Laser controls, thus minimizing the work estimates as much as possible.